A Gifted Man: Reception

 During an early review of the pilot episode, HitFix writer Daniel Fienberg praised the cast as well as Demme's direction, although he questioned whether the show would be as good without Demme and feared the premise could become predictable.

 The show was given a 65 out of 100 on Metacritic, indicating generally favorable reviews.
 David Hinckley of the New York Daily News gave the show three stars out of five, saying "The cast here nails their roles, from Wilson down to support players like Emmy winner Margo Martindale as his loyal assistant, Rita.
 Ehle has a much trickier role and handles it well.
 It’s a show that wants to say something.
 Now it needs viewers who want to listen."
 Mary McNamara of the Los Angeles Times said "with just a few tiny modifications, A Gifted Man could be a smart satiric comedy, but I don’t think that is what Grant is shooting for," poking fun at Julie Benz's character's cosmic beliefs and dysfunctional family.
 Matthew Gilbert of The Boston Globe compared the show to Grey's Anatomy, saying "[the show] needs to transcend that limited and overused construct, and set the characters free from endless debate over whether Anna is real or not.
 Let the actors find drama in more earthly concerns.
 I think they’re up to it."
 Robert Bianco of USA Today says "Wilson has the magnetism and acting chops to lead a network series.
-[Gifted Man] could not have been given better actors.
+[A Gifted Man] could not have been given better actors.
 It needs to give them better in return."
 Phil Dyess-Nugent and Emily VanDerWerff of The A.V.
 Club gave the pilot a B rating.